buffetboy2001/cca_robotics_2021/resources/vehicle_control.md

 ## Stop & Turn

-When you have a two-wheeled drive system like `Robby`, the wheels provide both the drive motion of the vehicle and also the steering control.
-How is that?
-Think of a tank.
-It only has tracks and yet it goes forward, backward, left, and right.
-Why?
+When you have a tank drive system like `Robby`, the tracks provide both the drive motion of the vehicle and also the steering control.
+How does steering work?
 Because it can make the two tracks turn opposite directions from each other.

-`Robby` can do the same thing with its wheels!
+`Robby` can do the same thing!

 In the python language we're using, we have some commands that will help us do this:
 * `stop()` will make the wheels stop spinning;